Streaming quantum gate set tomography using the extended Kalman filter: Extensions and alternative approaches

 where ${A}_k[\hat{x}_\text{ref}]$ is the Hessian or second order variations calculated at a reference point $\hat{x}_\text{ref}$.
 Instead of calculating ${H}_k[\hat{{x}}_{k-1}]$ every time we observe a circuit, we can precompute ${H}_k$ and ${A}_k$ at our chosen reference point and approximate the desired Jacobian with inexpensive matrix operations.
 One may envision a hybrid approach wherein a Kalman filter is run on batches of circuits and the model matrices are calculated for the next batch while the current batch is running, with a particular schedule that would naturally depend on the specifics of the system.
 Such a procedure would significantly the runtime latency of the estimation algorithm at the cost of increased prior computation and memory resources.
 If the available memory resources are not sufficient to store the Hessians, then one may consider using singular value compression on the Hessians, which, for GST circuits, will have a small subset of large singular values.

-The sigma-point (or unscented) Kalman filter is a viable alternative to extended Kalman filtering that is particularly useful when model Jacobians are prohibitively expensive to calculate.
-We ran simulations using sigma-point filtering and found that it achieved comparable estimation accuracy to extended Kalman filtering and with similar computational latency.
-In developing a sigma-point Kalman filter, one may find difficulties employing the usual sigma point sampling algorithm, as the covariance of the Dirichlet distribution is singular.
+The sigma point (or unscented) Kalman filter is a viable alternative to extended Kalman filtering that is particularly useful when model Jacobians are prohibitively expensive to calculate.
+We ran simulations using sigma point filtering and found that it achieved comparable estimation accuracy to extended Kalman filtering and with similar computational latency.
+In developing a sigma point Kalman filter, one may find difficulties employing the usual sigma point sampling algorithm, as the covariance of the Dirichlet distribution is singular.
 One may overcome these difficulties by either using a non-singular covariance for the observations, employing one of the techniques previously discussed in this section, or basing the sigma point sampling algorithm on the square root of the covariance instead of the Cholesky factor.

 In practice, we envision deploying our techniques on embedded hardware, where memory resources may be limited.
 When running a Kalman filter on real hardware such as an FPGA, it may be preferable to base an estimation protocol on the square root Kalman filter \cite{Grewal2010-pm}, which uses a Cholesky factor in place of the usual covariance matrix that appears in the estimation protocol.
 Because a Cholesky factor has a quadratically better condition number than a covariance matrix, the square root Kalman filter has a quadratically better estimation precision in the presence of limited memory.
 While some technical details of the estimation procedure change between the usual and the square root form of a Kalman filter, the higher level discussion and practical considerations discussed in this work should not change.